 - Avoid canceling cards: Once you’ve paid off your credit card in full you may be tempted to cancel the card to avoid annual fees or overspending.
 But canceling a line of credit will raise your credit utilization ratio by lowering your overall available credit.
 Unless your card is costing you a lot in fees, try to stash it away for emergency use only instead of canceling altogether.

-- Extend your line of credit: Keeping your credit utilization low is a critical part of getting a good credit score.
+- Increase your credit limit: Keeping your credit utilization low is a critical part of getting a good credit score.
 To lower your ratio, you can use less credit or have a higher credit limit (ideally, both).
-To increase your credit limit, simply contact your lender and ask them to extend your credit limit.
+Simply contact your lender and ask them to increase your credit limit.

 - Be careful about opening new credit accounts: You may think opening more accounts is a good way to increase your credit limit.
 However, opening new lines of credit can have negative impacts on your credit score.
 Lenders will perform a hard inquiry when you apply for an account, which will shave some points off your score.
 Furthermore, the age of your accounts play a role in your credit score, so try to maintain a good history on your existing credit cards.